-Portland's Mount Tabor was named after another Mount Tabor, which sits six miles east of Nazareth in Israel.
+Portland’s Mount Tabor was named after another Mount Tabor, which sits six miles east of Nazareth in Israel.
 Our Mount Tabor makes Portland one of only two cities in the continental U.S. to have an extinct volcano within its boundaries; the other city is Bend, Oregon.
-It was a contest between Mount Tabor and Mount Zion.
+It was named by Plympton Kelly, son of Oregon City pioneer resident Clinton Kelly.

 Mount Tabor Home Styles

 Mount Tabor is a neighborhood of detached single-family homes.
 This is an older neighborhood, so most homes were built in the 1900s.
 You will see Arts and Crafts, Bungalows, Colonials, English Cottages, Tudors and a hand-full of modern styles.

 Portland Monthly Magazine Guide to Neighborhoods